Olan1ke/NorthWind-Traders-Sale-Analysis/README.md

  I uploaded the datasets into the power query editor, and this steps where taken;

  .
-The data looks cleans ,so no much cleaning was done .
+The data looks cleans ,so no much cleaning was done

  .
-I check the column quality and column distribution of data data,everything was ok.
+I check the column quality and column distribution of data data,everything was ok

  .
-I did some transformation by mergin some tables together;
+I did some transformation by mergin some tables together:

-      1. Order_details + orders = Merge 1 on orders Id
+   Order_details + orders = Merge 1 on ordersId

-         Merge 1 + employees = Merge 2 on employee Id
+   Merge 1 + employees = Merge 2 on employeeId

-         Merge 2 + categories = Merge 3 on caterory Id,
+   Product + category = Merge 1 on categoryId,renamed to Product details

-       I renamed Merge 3 has Sales details.
+   Merge 2 + Product details = 3 on productId,renamed to Sales details
-    2.